elcorto/dotcp/README.md

 If you have changed target files and need to add the changes to the dotfiles location, use `-c` ("copy back").
-Show commands to copy changed target files the dotfiles location (i.e. the reverse of installing them):
+Show commands to copy changed target files back to the dotfiles location (i.e. the reverse of installing them):

 ```sh
 $ dotcp -sc